The Tax Court in Brief – December 19th – December 23rd, 2022

 - Schwartz v.
 Comm’r, T.C.
 Memo.
 2022-125| December 21, 2022 | Vasquez, J. | Dkt.
 No. 17291-14L

-Whether the Brooks are liable for accuracy-related penalties for those years?
+(6) Whether the Starers are liable for section 6662(a) accuracy-related penalties for the years in issue?

 Key Points of Law:

 Burden of Proof.
 The IRS’s determinations in a notice of deficiency are generally presumed correct, and taxpayers bear the burden of proving them incorrect.
 See Rule 142(a)(1); Welch v.
 Helvering, 290 U.S. 111, 115 (1933).

 S Corporation.
 In general, a corporation electing to be taxed as an S corporation does not pay tax at the corporate level.
 I.R.C. § 1363(a).
 Rather, an S corporation shareholder reports a pro rata share of the S corporation’s income, loss, and credit items on a per-share, per-day basis for the shareholder’s taxable year in which the S corporation’s taxable year ends.
 I.R.C. § 1366(a).
 An S corporation shareholder is required to recognize his or her percentage share of the S corporation’s items of income for any taxable year even if the shareholder does not receive a distribution from the S corporation for that year.
 Treas.
 Reg. § 1.1366- 1(a)(1); see also Jones v.
 Commissioner, T.C.
 Memo.
 2010-112, 2010 WL 2011013, at *3.